-With an increased focus on cybersecurity and threat intelligence, many third-party solution vendors offer managed vulnerability assessment solutions.
+Many third-party solution vendors offer managed vulnerability assessment solutions with an increased focus on cybersecurity and threat intelligence.
 Read more about choosing and implementing a vulnerability assessment tool here.

 Some of the most popular VA tools include:

-This is a popular commercial-grade security issues automated vulnerability assessment tool that offers advanced crawling to detect vulnerabilities within applications.
+This popular commercial-grade security issues automated vulnerability assessment tool offers advanced crawling to detect application vulnerabilities.
 By seamlessly integrating into the application’s development pipeline, Crashtest Security combines high-grade, industry-standard scanning power with a user-friendly interface for efficient application and API testing.